-Opalescence is the phenomenon in which a material appears to be one color when light is reflected from it and another color when light is transmitted through it.
-9 A natural opal is an aqueous disilicate that breaks transilluminated light down into its component spectrum by refraction.
+Opalescence is the phenomenon in which a material appears to be one color when light is reflected from it and another color when light is transmitted through it.8 A natural opal is an aqueous disilicate that breaks transilluminated light down into its component spectrum by refraction.
 Opals act like prisms and refract (bend) different wavelengths to varying degrees.
 The shorter wavelengths bend more and require a higher critical angle to escape an optically dense material than the reds and yellows.
 The hydroxyapatite (HA) crystals of enamel also act as prisms.
 Wavelengths of light have different degrees of translucency through teeth and dental materials.
-When illuminated, opals and enamel will transilluminate the reds and scatter the blues within; thus, enamel appears bluish even though it is colorless.
-1,5,10 The opalescent effects of enamel brighten the tooth and give it optical depth and vitality 11 (Fig 1).
+When illuminated, opals and enamel will transilluminate the reds and scatter the blues within its body; thus, enamel appears bluish even though it is colorless.^{1,4,9} The opalescent effects of enamel brighten the tooth and give it optical depth and vitalitv10 (Fia 1).